hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ![image](https://user-images.githubusercontent.com/72959956/120776952-58593500-c557-11eb-9dcd-4146d581a761.png)

-The generic approach can be concluded into these two steps:
+The generic approach can be summarized into these two steps:

 1. Add ```/opt/bdfs/bluedata-dtap.jar``` to the classpath.
 2. Configure Hadoop with the following values.